broadinstitute/polyphonia/README.md

 TODO

+You can set the [output file path](#output-file-paths) for the potential cross-contamination table using `--output`.

 ### Plate Map Visualization of Potential Cross-Contamination

 `--out-figures`

 TODO

+You can set the [output directory](#output-file-paths) for the plate map visualization of potential cross-contamination using `--out-figures`.

 ### Plate Map Visualization of iSNVs

 `--out-figures`

 TODO

+You can set the [output directory](#output-file-paths) for the plate map visualization of iSNVs using `--out-figures`.

 ## Example Run-Throughs